berkyalcinkaya/YeastPed/README.md

 Based on benchmark of the genealogy’ accuracy on three 200 image datasets, this novel algorithm correctly identified mother-daughter pairs
 88.3% of the time.

+Please refer to the Doc.pdf file in the /doc folder.
+There, you can find detailed usage instructions and more details about the functionalites provided by the program.

 Citations: